Am I too young for perimenopause? Too many of us have asked this!

-Women Living Better was born of our personal experiences with what felt like all-of-the-sudden sleep and mood changes.
-These arose without corresponding changes in our lives or bodies to explain them.
-We felt certain something biological had shifted.
-However, as we were then in our early 40s, we assumed we were too young for menopause-related changes and besides we were still getting periods every month.
-Visits with our healthcare providers — both primary care physicians and ObGyns — confirmed this.
+Women Living Better was born of our personal experiences with these what felt like all-of-the-sudden sleep and mood changes.
+These arose without corresponding changes in our lives, bodies ore menstrual cycles to explain them.
+We felt certain something physiological had shifted, but what was it?

-In the eight years since then, we have been on a mission to create a better understanding of this earliest part of the menopause transition.
+In the past 10 years, we have been on a mission to create a better understanding of this earliest part of the menopause transition.

 One Last Thing